mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 export PYTHONPATH=$PYTHONPATH:~/tvm/python
 ```
 ## Depth estimation models
 Our models can be downloaded in the directory: <a href="https://github.com/tutuxh/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/tree/master/results/Dataset%3Dnyudepth.nsample%3D0.lr%3D0.01.bs%3D1.optimizer%3Dsgd"> results/Dataset=nyudepth.nsample=0.lr=0.01.bs=1.optimizer=sgd</a>.
-The mobilenetv2blconv7dw_0.597.pth.tar is our MDE model.
-The mobilenetv2blconv7dw_0.579.pth.tar is the pruned MDE.
+The mobilenetv2blconv7dw_0.579.pth.tar is our original model.
+The mobilenetv2blconv7dw_0.597.pth.tar is our pruned model.

 ## Results
-If you need the accuracy of the pruned MDE, please run the file main.py.
+If you need the accuracy of our pruned model, please run the file main.py.
 The command is
 ```bash
 python main.py -b 1 -s 0 --data /
 /home/star/data/nyudepthv2 --epochs 30 --optimize sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate
 ```

-If you need the accuracy of MDE, please modify the line (in the file main.py) which is "best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar')".
+If you need the accuracy of our original model, please modify the line (in the file main.py) which is "best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar')".
 The line should be changed to the following line: best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.579.pth.tar').
-Then, run the following command and you can get the results of MDE.
+Then, run the following command and you can get the results of our original model.
 ```bash
 python main.py -b 1 -s 0 --data /
 /home/star/data/nyudepthv2 --epochs 30 --optimize sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate
 ```

-If you need the MACs of our pruned MDE, MDE, and other models without optimization, please use the commands like those:
+If you need the MACs of our pruned model, our original model, and other models without optimization, please use the commands like those:
 ```bash
 import torch
 from torchvision.models import resnet50